Good Grief Cook

 • Subscribe

 Need a little ethnic inspiration?
-Take the most fun tour of the 9th Street Market in Philadelphia.
+Take this fun Philadelphia market tour.
+The 9th Street Market in Philadelphia is epic.
 One piece of advice....arrive hungry and preferably with a brother who has completely mapped out all the stores and restaurants he wants to see.

-Di Bruno Bros. market is part of the fun Philly market tour.
+Di Bruno Bros. market is part of the fun Philadelphia market tour.

-Our first stop was Fante's Kitchen store.
+Our first stop on the Philadelphia market tour was Fante's Kitchen store.
 Filled with quality products from all over the world I quickly gathered up a few things I did not know I needed including this adorable heart-shaped cutter.
 Suffice to say I felt like a kid in a candy store.

 Heart shaped ravioli cutter.